robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 LOWER([laivo_tipas]) LIKE 'vidaus%';
 ```

-Then I checked the ship registration country column.
+Then I checked the ship registration country **registracijos_valstybes_pavadinimas** column.

 Power BI can accept Lithuanian country names and perfectly plot them on the map.
-However, I saw that there are quite a few entries where the country or territory name will not be translated correcly by Power BI, therefore, some standartization is needed.
-To be safe, I changed the incorrect translations to English to be 100% sure that Power BI plots them correctly.
+However, I saw that there are quite a few entries where the country or territory name will not be translated correcly by **Power BI**, therefore, some standartization is needed.
+To be safe, I changed the incorrect translations to English to be 100% sure that **Power BI** plots them correctly.

 ```sql
 UPDATE Laivas_edited